123datalearning/123datalearning.github.io/index.md

 ### Your data, at scale.

-Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale
-data-driven systems, **123 Data Learning** helps its customers to overcome their _never-ending_ Big Data challenges.
+Founded by [Christophe Bismuth](https://www.linkedin.com/in/cbismuth) with more than 15 years of expertise in large-scale data-driven systems, **123 Data Learning** helps its customers to overcome their _never-ending_ Big Data challenges.

-We are there to help you to make the right decision when choosing one or more Big Data technologies and get them up & running all along with your engineers.
+I'm here to help you choose Big Data technologies and get them up & running all along with your beloved in-house engineers.

-And we're also there to make you gain expertise and your hands on technologies you would have already deployed.
+And I'm also here make you gain expertise and your hands on technologies you would have already deployed.

-Let's get in touch!
+Let's get in touch and talk about you and your projects!

 --